D. Glass Associates, Inc.

 Joslin Diabetes Center, Boston, Mass.
 (July 2001 to September 2006 as consultant; October 2006 to May 2011 as part-time employee).
 In-house management of technology transfer as a consultant, prior to becoming Director, Technology Transfer in October 2006.

 Baystate Medical Center, Springfield, Mass.
 (September 2005 to October 2011).
-Assist in evaluation and marketing of inventions, and in the creation of tech transfer capability, with the title of Director of Technology Transfer from November 2006 to present.
+Assisted in evaluation and marketing of inventions, and in the creation of tech transfer capability, with the title of Director of Technology Transfer from November 2006 to October 2011.
 Also represented the Pioneer Valley Life Sciences Institute, a joint venture of Baystate and UMass Amherst, on similar tech transfer projects, from January to October 2011.

 Academia Sinica, Taipei, Taiwan (September 2001 to March 2003).
 Assisted a prominent Asian research institute seek U.S. and European licensees for medical and biotechnology inventions.